jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

-This makes object oriented programming a nice way to keep overview over a system as it grows.
-A better split up into ideas makes a design easier to understand, especially its general outlines.
+This makes object oriented programming a great way to keep overview over a system as it grows.
+A better split up into ideas makes a design easier to understand, especially the general outlines.
 A subdivision in objects can be quite a prominent thing in software.
-So splitting up an idea into sub ideas, something that quite a few people are able to do, can be quite relevant when programming.
+So splitting up an idea into sub ideas, something that most people are able to do, can be quite relevant when programming software.

 Reusing Ideas
 -------------

-Dividing up into ideas can lead to *reusability* of ideas.
-For instance: the idea of a *button* is reusable.
+A division up into ideas can lead to the *reusability* of ideas.
+For instance: the idea of a *button* might be reusable.
 If a good button were programmed, other people may not need to program another button again.
 The same idea can be reused everywhere a button is needed.

 Any place a button is used in a system, there is a separate object: